Job Title: Assistant Service Coordinator

 A current driving licence, business insurance and the use of a car for work purposes are desirable however not essential.

-To be held in James Bank, Dunfermline office, on Monday 3rd March 2025.
+To be held in James Bank, Dunfermline office, on Wednesday 9th April 2025.

 We are looking for passionate, enthusiastic and dedicated individuals who have the desire to support people to have the best life possible.
 Those with high empathy and tolerance along with a great sense of humour are key to success in what at times can be a challenging but rewarding role.
 Ideally you should have experience of Support and Care, however this is not essential as training will be provided.